sendgrid/docs/content/docs/for-developers/sending-email/getting-started-smtp.md

 ---
 seo:
-  title: How to Send an SMTP Email
+  title: How to Send an X-SMTP Email
   description: Use Telnet to send your first SMTP email.
 SendGrid’s SMTP API allows developers to specify custom handling instructions for email using an X-SMTPAPI header inserted into the message.
   keywords: telnet, ports, connection, SMTP, send email, getting started
-title: How to Send an SMTP Email
+title: How to Send an X-SMTP Email
 group: smtp
 weight: 960
 layout: page